 - Gauge: Look for a gauge that is big and easy to read.
 Best bike pumps show both bars and psi.
 Of course, this is not something you should expect from mini pumps.

 - Design: Many manufacturers pay a lot of attention to the design.
-Bike pumps should be made in a way that is easy to use, with ergonomic and padded levers that won’t hurt your hands.
+Bicycle pumps should be made in a way that is easy to use, with ergonomic and padded levers that won’t hurt your hands.

 - Size and weight: If you’re in the market for portable pumps, do pay attention to size and weight.
 You want a model that is as small and light as possible, so you can easily carry it anywhere you go.

-If you’ve been struggling with pumping your tires or suspension to the correct pressure, it means you’re ready for a new bike pump.
+If you’ve been struggling with pumping your tires or suspension to the correct pressure, it means you’re ready for a new bike tire pump.

 Check out our recommendations for the best bike pumps out there in four different categories — floor, mini, CO2, and shock — as these can solve all of your problems.

-We’ve carefully chosen which pumps to include on the list based on their features, price, and quality, so you can be certain the value you get for your money is high.
+We’ve carefully chosen which bicycle pumps to include on the list based on their features, price, and quality, so you can be certain the value you get for your money is high.